What we do

 - Develop fully-financed national action plans on ending violence against women and girls

-- Ensure linkages across institutions on migration, disability, poverty, ethnicity, age, location, education, overall violence and conflict
+- Promote gender-responsive ministries and ensure linkages across institutions on migration, disability, poverty, ethnicity, age, location, education, overall violence and conflict

 Promoting gender-equitable social norms, attitudes and behaviours through: